-The prevention of bribery and corruption has been a very

-significant working step, running throughout the continuous efforts taken by China.
+The prevention of bribery and corruption has been a very significant working step, running throughout the continuous efforts taken by China.
 It has been explicitly stated by President Xi Jinping that China is on the progress of establishing a safeguard mechanism in preventing corruption and bribery, by building up the deterrent against corruption, disabling the opportunities for corruption, and increasing the cost of corruption.
 This is also reflected in the latest legislation and enforcement trend of the Chinese government.

 The Ninth Amendment to the Criminal Law extends the scope of bribery taking parties and increases the severity of punishment for bribery and corruption related cases.
+And the Eleventh Amendment to the Criminal Law increases the severity of punishment for bribery taking by non-state functionaries.
 The supervisory commissions at the national, provincial, and county levels have been established to ensure that supervision covers everyone who exercises public power.
 All these aforementioned instruments are expected to contribute to preventing bribery and corruption.